pa-0/svg_repo_dl/README.md

 Make sure that you have Docker installed - for most people, the [Docker Desktop](https://www.docker.com/products/docker-desktop/) will be the best solution.

-The folowing steps have to be taken to run svgrepodl encapsulated within a Docker container:
+The following steps have to be taken to run svgrepodl encapsulated within a Docker container:

 1. clone the repo<br>`git clone https://github.com/rozek/svg_repo_dl`
 2. navigate to the repository folder<br>`cd svg_repo_dl`